robertjskelton/robertjskelton.github.io/_posts/2024-05-08-anbernic-devices.markdown

 * **[Air Delivery](https://www.lexaloffle.com/bbs/?pid=129275)** - quick platformer for Pico 8.
 Pico 8 is a modern game engine meant to replicate older arcade games, which is supported on both of my consoles.
 The controls are very simple.
 * **Pokemon Unbound** - considered to be one of the best Pokemon rom hacks around, with an all new story, region, and excellent game play.
 * **Chrono Trigger** - greatest RPG ever, originally for the SNES, but also has a DS version.
 Don't play the PS1 version.
-* **Final Fantasy 6** - great RPG for SNES, very difficult, so save states are a must.
+* **Final Fantasy 6** - great RPG for SNES/GBA, very difficult, so save states are a must.
 * **Pokemon Trading Card Game 2** - the sequel to the original Pokemon Trading Card Game for Gameboy Color was only released in Japanese.
 There is a newer fan translation for this game, and it is fun to play.

 ![Anbernic](/images/gameboy/5.jpeg)